jessepav/libgdx-wiki-old/Running-demos-&-tests.md

 You are now ready to start the tests or run the demo games.

+## Importing to IntelliJ ##
+* Open up IntelliJ and select "Import project".
+* In the wizard choose "Import project from external model" and "Maven".
+* Click next until you have to enter the project name.
+It will have "gdx-parent" filled in.
+That name is fine, but make sure it doesn't try to put it under a "IdeaProjects/gdx-parent" folder, but under the location where you cloned libgdx.
+In my case "IdeaProjects/libgdx".
+* Before you start editing anything, use the [Eclipse formatter](https://blog.jetbrains.com/idea/2014/01/intellij-idea-13-importing-code-formatter-settings-from-eclipse/).

 ## Running the Demos & Tests ##
 The test examples are contained in the gdx-tests project.
 This project only contains the source code.
 To actually start the tests on the desktop you have to run the LwjglTestStarter class, contained in the gdx-tests-lwjgl project.
 To run the tests on Android simply fire up the gdx-tests-android project in the emulator or on a connected device!
 To run the tests in your browser fire up the gdx-tests-gwt project.